 |Entrepreneurship and Web Design

-|3D Animation and Graphic Design
+|Animation and Graphic Design

-The Entrepreneurship and Web Design session inspires campers to develop and launch their own professional startup companies.
-Students will learn fundamental marketing and advertising skills, as well as create plans governing finance and company growth.
-To showcase their business proposals, campers will also learn HTML and CSS to design their company websites, using GitHub as a resource to collaborate in a group environment.
+The Entrepreneurship and Web Design session gives campers an overview of business-related dealings with curriculum that covers how to develop and launch their own professional startup companies.
+Campers will learn fundamental skills such as marketing and advertising, as well as create plans regarding finance and company growth.
+To showcase their business proposals at the end of the week, campers will also learn HTML, CSS, and Git to design their company websites.

 Our email: email@example.com

-We are offering the camp the week of July 23rd and the week of July 30th.
+We are offering the camp the week of July 20th and the week of June 27th.
 Each week, there are four different sessions to choose from.
 Check out the Sessions tab for more information.